 Cavaliers rest LeBron, Love, Kyrie vs Clippers

-Cleveland Cavaliers' LeBron James, right, drives against Utah Jazz's George Hill in the second half of an NBA basketball game, Thursday, March 16, 2017, in Cleveland.
-The Cavaliers won 91-83.
+The Cavaliers won 91-83. .
+Cleveland Cavaliers head coach Tyronn Lue talks with teammates in the first half of an NBA basketball game against the Utah Jazz, Thursday, March 16, 2017, in Cleveland.

 Comments